 In very rare instances, abnormally high levels of phenylalanine may also be caused by a deficiency of tetrahydrobiopterin because of insufficient amounts of either biopterin, an enzyme cofactor, or the enzyme dihydropteridine reductase.
 Tetrahydrobiopterin is involved in the production of chemicals in the brain (neurotransmitters) such as serotonin, dopamine, and norepinephrine.
 Low levels of these neurotransmitters could account for the progressive neurological deterioration of children with Tetrahydrobiopterin deficiency, in spite of controlled plasma phenylalanine.
 (For more information on Tetrahydrobiopterin deficiency, see the Related Disorders section of this report.)

-On 13th of December in 2007.
-Kuvan (sapropterin hydrochloride) was approved by the U.S. Food and Drug Administratio. to treat inherited phenylketonuria, or PKU.
-Kuvan is the first and only FDA-approved medication for PKU to reduce blood Phe levels in patients with hyperphenylalaninemia (HPA) due to tetrahydrobiopterin (BH4-) responsive PKU.
+In 2007, Kuvan (sapropterin hydrochloride) was approved by the U.S. Food and Drug Administration (FDA) to treat PKU.
+Kuvan reduces blood Phe levels in patients with hyperphenylalaninemia (HPA) due to tetrahydrobiopterin (BH4-) responsive PKU.
 Kuvan is a pharmaceutical formulation of BH4, the natural cofactor for the PAH enzyme, which stimulates activity of the residual PAH enzyme to metabolize Phe into tyrosine.
 Kuvan is to be used in conjunction with a Phe-restricted diet.
-For more information please the contact the following.
+Kuvan is manufactured by BioMarin Pharmaceutical Inc.

 TTY: (866) 411-1010